Your Mission

 Paranoia is the Irrational Fear Someone is Out To Get You

-(Someone) Person, people, organization or agency responsible for the situation: A Death Leopard gang.
+(Someone) Person, people, organization or agency responsible for the situation: An executive at one of the PCs' service firms, who wishes to covertly create the situation in order to procure a fat service-group repair contract.
 (The identity of the Someone need not be obvious at the mission's outset, and in fact things may play out more appropriately if the Someone is not discovered until late in the proceedings.)

-(Out To Get You) General apparent threat posed by the situation, or the consequences if the situation is left unresolved: A strange new Food Vat slime is causing antisocial and dangerous activity in consumers of Hot Fun.
-The Computer needs PCs to destroy the slime.
+(Out To Get You) General apparent threat posed by the situation, or the consequences if the situation is left unresolved: A new mind-control technique will alter the PCs' or a large population's behavior for the worse.
+The Computer uses the PCs as guinea pigs again.
 The threat is a lie.

-(Out To Get You) General real threat posed by the situation, or the consequences if the situation is left unresolved: The "Someone" believes (accurately?) the PCs are assassins sent to kill him; he tries to kill them first.
-Meanwhile, the PCs must complete their mission.
+(Out To Get You) General real threat posed by the situation, or the consequences if the situation is left unresolved: A high-clearance official's malfeasance will be exposed, and drugged (thymoglandin, hydropsionic acid) wishes to frame the Troubleshooters for the official's crime.

 Find weird phrasing, clearly erroneous output, or other signs of filthy commie mutant traitor sabotage?
 Copy the offending passages and email them to the High Programmer for investigation.